ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 Allow to disable the hash in the journal to restrict entries deletion.
 #.
 Add ``shared_to_branches`` on ``account.journal`` to let a journal choose how far down the branch tree it can be used.
 #.
 Show a warning on sale/purchase journals when the company has no VAT number configured and the journal uses Latin American documents (``l10n_latam_use_documents``).
 This alert helps detect misconfigured journals that may cause issues with document sequencing.
 #.
+When registering a payment from an invoice of another company of the same branch
+   tree, book the payment in the company the user is standing on whenever the whole debt is the same legal entity as that company.
+Odoo always takes the company out of the debt (the shallowest company of the lines, or the root one for sibling companies), so paying from a branch handed the payment to the parent.
+For a debt of another legal entity nothing changes: the company of the debt travels, and the field stays readonly in both cases.
+#.
 Add a single criterion for "which companies are the same legal entity" inside a
    branch hierarchy, as the stored and indexed field ``legal_entity_root_id`` on ``res.company``, plus the method ``_get_legal_entity_companies()``: